Toku, Estonia

 Toku (also known as Toku-Suntsi) is a village in Antsla Parish, Võru County, in southeastern Estonia.
 With a population of 42 (as of 26 May 2004) it's the smallest village in the municipality.

+In 2020, Phoebe Neilsen of Tarrytown, NY recorded a song called Toku about the village based on this Wikipedia article and released it on SoundCloud.